High Income, No Plan: Why Financial Architecture Matters as Much as What You Earn

 £20,000

-Annual ISA allowance that shelters investment growth and dividends from income tax and CGT
+Annual ISA allowance that shelters growth and future withdrawals from income tax and CGT.

 £60,000